kumagai-group/pydefect/docs_rst/tutorial.rst

 For the corrections, we need the dielectric constants and atomic site potentials in the perfect supercell.
-Therefore, the paths to `unitcell.json` and `calc_results.json` of `perfect` must be assigned.
+Therefore, the paths to :code:`unitcell.json` and :code:`calc_results.json` of :code:`perfect` must be assigned.
 Bear also in mind that this command takes some time, so we recommend the users to prepare coffee or go on a walk outside during this process.

-The correction method adopted in `pydefect` at this moment is the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method. so if one uses the corrections, please cite the following papers.
+The correction method adopted in :code:`pydefect` at this moment is the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method. so if one uses the corrections, please cite the following papers.
 - [Y. Kumagai*, and F. Oba, Electrostatics-based finite-size corrections for first-principles point defect calculations, Phys.
 Rev. B, 89 195205 (2014).](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.195205)
 - [C. Freysoldt, J. Neugebauer, C. Van de Walle, Fully Ab Initio Finite-Size Corrections for Charged-Defect Supercell Calculations, Phys.
 Rev. Lett., 102 016402 (2009).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.102.016402)

-You obtain `potential.eps` file, which contains information about defect-induced and point-charge potential, and their differences at each atomic site as shown below.
+You obtain :code:`potential.eps` file, which contains information about defect-induced and point-charge potential, and their differences at each atomic site as shown below.

 The width and height of the horizontal line indicate the averaged region and *∆V<sub>PC</sub>*, *q/b*|far, respectively.
-When performing the corrections, I strongly recommend you to check all the `potential.eps` files for your calculated defects so as to reduce careless mistakes as much as possible.
+When performing the corrections, I strongly recommend you to check all the :code:`potential.eps` files for your calculated defects so as to reduce careless mistakes as much as possible.

 ============================================================================